 Feta cheese is commonly used to toss up a traditional Greek salad.
 But Greeks who are the highest consumers of this cheese eat it daily like bread and it is a permanent fixture on their dining table, eaten regardless of what is being served.

 While a simple hearty meal of psomo-tyri (bread cheese) coupled with tomatoes and olives is enough to satiate one’s hunger, feta can be had in various simple forms.
 One could bake mushrooms or capsicum, stuff them with feta with a dash of olive oil and herbs.
 Feta sprinkled on watermelon also makes a cool combination.
 Or feta can be grilled in an oven and sprinkled with pepper.
-Pastas come alive with sun dried tomatoes, zucchini and olives with a sprinkle of feta on top.
-Stuff an omlette with feta or sprinkle nacho chips with feta followed by sliced olives and microwave it till cheese softens.
+Pastas come alive withsun-driedd tomatoes, zucchini, and olives with a sprinkle of feta on top.
+Stuff an omelet with feta or sprinkle nacho chips with feta followed by sliced olives and microwave it till cheese softens.
 It makes an excellent starter.

 Method of preparation